 |Length||7 feet 2 inches|

-Predominately dark blue, with a couple of arches of color at one end, the B-Toys toddler tunnel doesn’t show the dirt too quickly, which makes it a fabulous choice for outdoor play.
+Comprising of five colors, the GeerWest toddler tunnel doesn’t show the dirt too quickly, which makes it a fabulous choice for outdoor play.
 Having said that, it is equally suitable for use inside, especially if you don’t have much space for fun activities.

-The tunnel can be used as-is, but it can also be attached to the Great OutS’mores Tent, which is made by the same company.
+The tunnel can be used as-is, but it can also be attached to the pacific play tents and tunnels.

 - Shorter design for younger kids and space-strapped parents.